 You will find that the interface of all Apple Watch chargers is the same.
 Due to that, you can use the same charger for the original Apple Watch and other series up to the latest.

 The following are the steps to charge your Apple Watch:

 - First, handle your Apple Watch and accessories safely.
 Always take off your Apple Watch before charging it.

 - Next, plug the Apple Magnetic Charging Cable or Apple Watch Magnetic Charging Dock into a USB power adapter.

 - Then, plug the adapter into a power outlet.
 You can also plug the charging cable into a USB port.

-- You should give your Apple Watch time to charge.
-While your wearable is charging, your Apple Watch actually goes into Nightstand mode.
+- It would help if you gave your Apple Watch time to charge.
+While your wearable is charging, your Apple Watch goes into Nightstand mode.

-Did you forget your charger and now your Apple Watch battery is slow?
-Wondering if there are any alternative solutions you can use to charge your Apple Watch battery?
+Did you forget your charger, and now your Apple Watch battery needs to be faster?
+Are there any alternative solutions you can use to charge your Apple Watch battery?

 - Reserve Strap Charger